 Recovery, Aftercare and Complications

 Appropriate aftercare is critical to the success of your procedure.
-Find an ISAPS member.

-Recovery and aftercare requirements will depend on your specific surgery and your surgeon's recommendations.
 To have the best possible outcome, ask your surgeon the following questions:

 Where will I be for the first 24 hours after surgery?